Aminocd/slate/source/index.html.md

 }
 ```

 This endpoint retrieves all of a user's notices.
-The action sets the value of the :seen attribute of all unseen notices to TRUE.
+Calling this endpoint also sets the :seen attribute of all retrieved notices to TRUE.

 ### HTTP Request